ClojureBridge/curriculum/outline/simple_values.md

 #### Explicit precedence <button class="link" ng-model="block131" ng-click="block131=!block131">Details</button>

-> I imagine both are unclear, but notice that in the prefix version,
+> Imagine both are unclear, but notice that in the prefix version,
 > you do not have to ever think about the precedence of operators.
 > Because each expression has the operator before all the operands and
 > the entire expression is wrapped in parentheses, all precendence is